Shanghai: Cuisine

 Benbang cuisine (本帮菜) is cooking style that originated in the 1600s, with influences from surrounding provinces.
 It emphasizes the use of condiments while retaining the original flavors of the raw ingredients.
 Sugar is an important ingredient in Benbang cuisine, especially in combination with soy sauce.
 Signature dishes of Benbang cuisine include Xiaolongbao, Red braised pork belly, and Shanghai hairy crab.

 Haipai cuisine is a Western-influenced cooking style that originated in Shanghai.
 It uses elements from French, British, Russian, German, and Italian cuisines and adapted them for local taste preferences and to incorporate local ingredients.
 Haipai cuisine dishes include Shanghai-style borscht (罗宋汤, "Russian soup"), crispy pork cutlets, and Shanghai salad, derived from Olivier salad.
-Both Benbang and Haipai cuisine use varoius seafoods including freshwater fish, shrimp, and crab.
+Both Benbang and Haipai cuisine use various seafoods including freshwater fish, shrimp, and crab.